 As the name suggests, hybrid hackathons are a mix of part online and part offline hackathons.
 Most organizations choose to conduct the first few stages in the online mode, and final presentations of the product prototype are onsite at a chosen venue.

-While both online and offline hackathons have their pros and cons, a hybrid hackathon allows organizations to achieve their objectives through the right mode , with the right intensity.
+While conducting a hackathon online and offline have their pros and cons, a hybrid hackathon allows organizations to achieve their objectives through the right mode, with the right intensity.

 Usually of longer duration than both online and offline hackathons, hybrid hackathons are less capital intensive than onsite hackathons as only a few chosen teams are hosted at the venue.
 They pack all the advantages of both kinds of hackathons and are a win-win for both organizers and participants.